Allergic Rhinosinusitis / Allergic Rhinoconjunctivitis

 • Avoid known allergens (e.g., perfumed or fragranced detergents and softeners, pine, cedar or dusty litter, harsh cage detergents, smoking in or around rats).

-• Locate cage or housing in draft free area.
+• Relocate cage or housing of rats in draft free area, or when a fireplace is in use.

 • Rinse cage(s) well following use of disinfectants or cleaning solutions.
 For appropriate cleaning solutions see: